Justices place the burden of proof on employers

-The Supreme Court enhanced the ability of older workers to bring job discrimination claims, in a decision that comes as the nation’s workforce is aging and many companies are downsizing and lying off workers.
+In 2008, I wrote the Supreme Court had further enhanced the ability of older workers to bring job discrimination claims, in a decision that came as the nation’s workforce was (and still is) aging with many companies are downsizing and laying off workers.

-By a 7-1 vote, the court ruled that when a company asserts layoffs of older workers that were based on factors other than the worker’s age, the company has the burden of proving those factors are valid.
+By a 7-1 vote, the court ruled that when a company asserts layoffs of older workers that are based on factors other than the worker’s age, the company has the burden of proving those factors are valid if challenged by the dismissed employees.

 The U.S. Equal Employment Opportunity (EEOC), which handles age complaints, reports that age claims have increased steadily over the past decade.
 About 19,000 are filed annually.

-Employers can defend themselves by showing that the lopsided impact was based on “reasonable factors” other than age, such as performance criteria or needed skills.
-The question was whether the employer bears the burden of proving that a policy was based on such non-age factors, or whether it is up to the worker to prove the factors were illegitimate.
+Employers can defend themselves by showing that a lopsided impact upon older workers was based on “reasonable factors” other than age, such as performance criteria or needed skills.
+The question of whether the employer bears the burden of proving that the dismissal/layoff policy was based on non-age factors, or whether the employee must prove the factors were illegitimate, had been a major contention even by the courts.

-Who wins or loses often hangs on who has the burden of proof.
+Who wins or loses age discrimination cases will depend on who has the burden of proof.

-“There is no denying that putting employers to the work of persuading (judges) that their choices are reasonable makes it harder and costlier to defend” various policies, Souter wrote.
+“There is no denying that placing upon employers the burden of persuading (judges and jurors) that their decision to lay off an employee makes it harder and costlier to defend” certain employment policies, said the court.
 He added, however, that Congress “set the balance where it is” and that those who object to that interpretation should take it up with Congress.